apptainer/singularity-userdocs/security.rst

 Singularity Image Format (SIF)
 ##############################

-Sylabs addresses Container Security as a continous process.
+Sylabs addresses Container Security as a continuous process.
 It attempts to provide container integrity throughout the distribution pipeline.. i.e., at rest, in transit and while running.
 Hence, the SIF has been designed to achieve these goals.

 A SIF file is an immutable container runtime image.
 It is a physical representation of the container environment itself.
 An important component of SIF that elicits security feature is the ability to cryptographically sign a container, creating a signature block within the SIF file which can guarantee immutability and provide accountability as to who signed it.
+Singularity follows the
+`OpenPGP <https://www.openpgp.org/>`_ standard to create and manage these keys.
+After building an image within Singularity, user can
-Users can leverage this feature by creating and managing PGP keys with Singularity.
-After building an image within Singularity, user can ``signularity sign`` the container and push it to the Library along with its public PGP key(Stored in :ref:`Keystore <keystore>`) which later can be
-verified (``singularity verify``) while pulling or downloading the image. :ref:`This feature <signNverify>` in particular promotes collaboration within and between teams at work.
+``singularity sign`` the container and push it to the Library along with its public PGP key(Stored in :ref:`Keystore <keystore>`) which later can be verified (``singularity verify``) while pulling or downloading the image. :ref:`This feature <signNverify>` in particular promotes collaboration within and between teams at work.

 With a new development to SIF, the root file system that resides in the squashFS partition of SIF will be encrypted as a result of which everything inside the container becomes inaccessible without a key.
 This feature will make it necessary for the users to